Cesare Benelli

-Cesare Camillo Benelli (Tempio Pausania, 28 January 1885 – Chieti, 28 November 1943) was an Italian general during World War II.
+Cesare Camillo Benelli (28 January 1885 – 28 November 1943) was an Italian general during World War II.

 Biography

-He was born in Tempio Pausania on January 28, 1885, the son of Olinto and Anna Maria Benelli.
+He was born in Tempio Pausania on 28 January 1885, the son of Olinto and Anna Maria Benelli.
 On 7 September 1905 he entered the Royal Military Academy of Artillery and Engineers in Turin, from which he graduated as artillery second lieutenant.
 He participated in the Italo-Turkish War, fighting in Libya, and subsequently in the First World War, where he fought with the rank of major in the 3rd Fortress Artillery Regiment, and then in the 62nd Siege Artillery Group, being awarded a Silver Medal of Military Valor (for his conduct during the retreat that followed the battle of Caporetto, in which he managed to save all of his artillery pieces) and a War Cross for Military Valor (during the Second Battle of the Piave River).

-He was promoted to colonel on September 16, 1935, after which he commanded the 8th Artillery Regiment in Bologna and then the artillery of the Army Corps of Turin from 1935 to 1939.
+He was promoted to colonel on 16 September 1935, after which he commanded the 8th Artillery Regiment in Bologna and then the artillery of the Army Corps of Turin from 1935 to 1939.
 Having become a brigadier general on 30 June 1939, he was given command of the artillery of the 2nd Corps in Alessandria and then of the artillery of the 5th Army in Tripoli.
 In 1941 he returned to Rome, at the disposal of the Ministry of War, and from 5 September he was assigned to the command of the 13th Army Corps in Cagliari, for special assignments.
 On 18 October he replaced General Licurgo Zannini as the commander of the 24th Infantry Division "Pinerolo", stationed in Greece for occupation and anti-partisan duties.
-On January 1, 1942, he was promoted to the rank of major general.
+On 1 January 1942 he was promoted to the rank of major general.